navinsinghmed/springboard_comprehensive_navin/weather-app-2/README.md

 The windspeed illustrates how windy it is in a city.
 These feautures reveal what it feels like and looks like in terms of weather conditions at a given city that the user types in.

+The tests for this app are located in the App.test.js file under SRC folder.

 The standard user flow consists of the homepage --> search box to enter a city name --> result page with sky conditions, temperature, humidity, feels like temperature.
 The user flow also consists of homepage --> youtube link with thousands of videos I have taken of storms and hurricanes in Tampa Bay since 2010.

 The api for this app uses openweathermap as a source which contains a database of thousands of cities worldwide.